betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_curated.md

 #### Multiple resources of the same type

 Many times, a curated article may mention multiple resources of the same type.
 An example of this is the curated content article, on *[Documentation tools](https://bssw.io/items/an-introduction-to-documentation-tools)*.
-In that case, use the following format for the table (below example assumes multiple websites in a single curated content article):
+In such cases, please use the following table format.

 Resource information | Details
 :--- | :---